-2.1 the Council's RIPA Policy as reviewed, be endorsed; and

-2.2 the update on RIPA activity be noted.
+- 2.1 the Council's RIPA Policy as reviewed, be endorsed; and - 2.2 the update on RIPA activity be noted, described in this report

 NOTE Members are requested to read and review the Council's policy electronically.
 There will be a hard copy available on the evening of the committee meeting and beforehand in Members' Group Rooms.